WGLab/SeqMule/doc/Manuals/pipeline.md

         --no-check-chr            skip checking chromosome consistency.
 By default, SeqMule forces chromosomes in input to be consistent with builtin reference.
+        --no-check-idx            skip checking index files for aligners.
+This is recommended when using non-default reference genome.
         --threads,-t <INT>        number of threads, also effective for -sge.
 Default: 1.
         --sge <TEXT>              run each command via Sun Grid Engine.
 A template with XCPUX keyword required.
 See examples.